 Yukon Gold Potatoes

 Beef Stock Concentrate

-• Adjust racks to middle and top positions and preheat oven to 450 degrees.
-Wash and dry all produce. • Halve and peel shallot; finely chop half (save the rest for another use).
-Slice potatoes into ¼-inch-thick rounds.
+• Adjust rack to top position and preheat oven to 450 degrees.
+Wash and dry produce. • Dice potatoes into ½-inch pieces.
+Halve and peel shallot; finely chop half (save the rest for another use).

-• Meanwhile, toss green beans on a second baking sheet with a drizzle of olive oil, salt, and pepper. • Once potatoes have roasted 12 minutes, remove from oven and sprinkle with Parmesan.
-Return to middle rack and place green beans on top rack. • Roast until potatoes and green beans are tender and cheese is lightly browned, 10-12 minutes more.
+• Meanwhile, trim green beans if necessary.
+Toss on a baking sheet with a drizzle of olive oil, salt, and pepper. • Roast on top rack until green beans are tender, 10-12 minutes.

-• Heat a drizzle of oil in pan used for steak over medium heat.
-Add chopped shallot and cook, stirring, until softened, 1-2 minutes.
-Pour in half the vinegar (all for 4 servings).
+• Heat a drizzle of oil in same pan over medium heat.
+Add chopped shallot; cook, stirring, until softened, 1-2 minutes. • Pour in half the vinegar (all for 4 servings).
 Simmer until reduced by half, 30 seconds. • Stir in stock concentrate and ¼ cup water (1⁄3 cup for 4).
 Simmer until thickened, 2-3 minutes more.
-Turn off heat. • Stir in sour cream and 1 TBSP butter (2 TBSP for 4).
+Turn off heat. • Stir in sour cream and 1 TBSP butter (2 TBSP for 4) until melted and combined.
 Season with salt and pepper.

-• Slice steak against the grain. • Divide steak, potato clusters, and green beans between plates.
+• Slice steak against the grain. • Divide steak, mashed potatoes, and green beans between plates.
 Top steak with sauce and serve.